britneydang/HandsonProject-Covid19/README.md

 https://portal.azure.com/#@britneydang111gmail.onmicrosoft.com/resource/subscriptions/111234fb-c6b9-407a-835e-3aa626721019/resourceGroups/COVID19-data-BritneyD/providers/Microsoft.Sql/servers/covid19serverbritneyd/databases/covid19databasebritneyd/overview

 In order to create a new table, I need to change Firewall settings, add my own IP and save.
 Go to Query Editor on right side, log in use admin/password.
+- Launch Azure Data Studion: Copy/paste server name from the newly create database into New connection server, enter other info and connect.

+2. Data Ingestion - Azure Blob Storage - data set #2
+- I will ingest the Population data set from Azure Blob Storage to the data lake.